The Evolution of Physics: Perspective

 In addition, Einstein used the text to defend the utility of field theories amid the advances of quantum mechanics.
 The best way to do that was to view particles not as independent objects but as a special manifestation of the field itself: "Could we not reject the concept of matter and build a pure field physics?
 We could regard matter as the regions in space where the field is extremely strong.
 A thrown stone is, from this point of view, a changing field in which the states of the greatest field intensity travel through space with the velocity of the stone."

 Contents

-The book has four chapters: The Rise of The Mechanical View; The Decline of the Mechanical View; Field, Relativity; and Quanta.
+The book has four chapters: "The Rise of The Mechanical View", "The Decline of the Mechanical View", "Field, Relativity" and "Quanta".

-The third chapter (Field, Relativity) examines lines of force starting with gravitational fields (i.e., a physical collection of forces), moving on to descriptions of electric and magnetic fields.
-The authors explain that they are attempting to "translate familiar facts from the language of fluids...into the new language of fields."
-They state that the Faraday, Maxwell, and Hertz experiments led to modern physics.
-They describe how "The change of an electric field produced by the motion of a charge is always accompanied by a magnetic field."